There are times when you may need to duplicate a post or page in WordPress.

 Congratulations!
 Now you know how to clone a WordPress page or post.

-- How To Edit And Delete WordPress Posts
+- How To Edit And Delete Posts In WordPress

-Disclaimer: We have no association with WordPress or any of the products reviewed on this website.
-We may receive a financial benefit or affiliate commission from the purchase of any third-party products and services mentioned on this site.
-All images and details sourced from product websites are the copyright of their respective owners and are used only for illustrative or training purposes.
+Disclaimer: This site is not directly associated with WordPress, Automattic, or any of the products written about on this website.
+We may receive an affiliate commission from sales of third-party products and services advertised on our site.
+All images and details sourced from product websites are the copyright of their respective owners, comply with all license terms and agreements of use to the best of our knowledge and are used solely for illustrative or training purposes.